ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 # Serializations

 JWP defines two serializations: a JSON-based Compact Serialization and a CBOR Serialization.
-Both serializations represent one or more Protected Headers, multiple Payload slots, and a single Proof (which may be composed of multiple octet strings).
+Both serializations represent one or more Headers, multiple Payload slots, and a single Proof (which may be composed of multiple octet strings).